A reference to the abdomen and the gall bladder.

 Contrasted with the more generally accepted biogenic theory that hydrocarbon deposits derive from the remains of living organisms.

-1. A reference to the study of inanimate or non-living things.
+A reference to the study of inanimate or non-living organisms.

 1. A reference to the absence, or deficiency, of life: "Is there such a thing as the abiotic existence of matter that is devoid of life or any specific life conditions?"